isomerpages/jointpoly-ace/index.md

       subtitle: Welcome to JP-AcE
       button: Find out more
       url: /about/
-      description: The academy is created by the 5 polytechnics.
+      description: We are a centralised academy dedicated to developing and raising the Teaching & Learning (T&L) capability of polytechnic educators.
   - infopic:
       title: Onboarding Programme
       subtitle: For new polytechnic lecturers